input-output-hk/daedalus/README.md

 1. Run `yarn nix:selfnode` from `daedalus`.
 2. Run `yarn dev` from the subsequent `nix-shell`
 3. Once Daedalus has started, and has gotten past the loading screen, run `yarn byron:wallet:importer` from a new terminal window.
 This is only required if you wish to import some funded wallets.
+It is also possible to import funded Yoroi wallets by running yarn yoroi:wallet:importer script.

 #### Mainnet